Many holes to punch into Pakistan’s claim on disappearance of retired Lt Col

 New Delhi, Sep 19: Pakistan decided to rake up a 2017 and alleged that Lt Col Habib Zahir, who had gone missing in Nepal was due to hostile agencies.

 The statement by the Pakistan's foreign minister said," responding to a media query regarding Indian media reports /tweets claiming that Lt Col Habib is in Indian custody and speculation about a swap with Commander Jadhav, the spokesperson stated that Lt Col Habib Zahir is a retired Pakistani officer who went missing in Nepal, where he had gone for a job interview in April 2017.
-Pakistan maintains that involvement of hostile agencies cannot be ruled out."
+Pakistan maintains that the involvement of hostile agencies cannot be ruled out."

 Pakistan government will not rest until he is home, the statement further added.